KarenHarley/Coding-Quiz-Challenge/README.md

 ## JavaScript Quiz

 Test your basic knowledge of JavaScript with this small quiz!!
-In just 75 seconds you will have the opportunity to see how much you really know about the programing language Javascript
+In just 75 seconds you will have the opportunity to see how much you really know about the programing language Javascript.

 ### How it works: